 4 Levels of Background Check

 For convenience, we define background checks into four levels of depth and detail.
 The first level is more automated with database information; level two includes state and national fingerprint-based tests, moving up to level three, it includes criminal history, education, previous employment verifications, and reference checks.
 The level four has people involved to find real-time information about someone’s criminal history and past.

 There are many different kinds of background checks available which the employer can use to investigate the prospective hire.
 The depth and detail of background checks can vary depending on the needs of the employer.
 Each state has guidelines, which employers must follow when making hiring decisions.
 It is unlawful to make decisions on information that does not comply with the requirements of the Fair Credit Reporting Act (FCRA).

-The following are common types of background checks that employers are most interested in:
+The following are common types of background checks that employers can perform on any job applicant in 2020:

 Criminal background check